 Alternatively you can stuff zucchinis or peppers:

-Cut the peppers in half lengthwise.
+Cut the zucchini into 1/2 inch-thick rounds.
+Cut out the interior with a spoon (or a melon baller).
+Lightly sprinkle with salt.
+Let sit for about 20 minutes.
+Pat dry excess water with a paper towel.
 Dredge in flour.
-Stuff the peppers.
-Coat the stuffed peppers lightly with the flour.
+Fill the opening with the stuffing.
+Coat the stuffed zucchini lightly with the flour.
 Dip in the egg batter.
 Follow the directions above to cook.

 Here are some other dishes enjoyed during the Chuseok holiday: